Your data security

-Their data centres are like Fort Knox; no-one can enter, and no-one can plug a USB drive into any server.
+Their data centres are like Fort Knox; no-one can enter, and no-one can plug a USB drive into any server (see the videos below).
 They have very tight physical and logical security.
 Far more security than you would ever find in a normal office environment, which is where many of our legacy competitors install their software.

 We follow and are tested against industry leading OWASP guidelines.
 An external cyber-security firm is employed to perform regular penetration tests against Harbour Assist – effectively they act as ‘hackers’ paid by us, and actively try to break the security.
 Likewise, our hosting partner Microsoft continuously penetration tests their own products.

 “We take data security very seriously.”Graham Laidler, CTO

 A: Harbour Assist uses Microsoft’s “Azure” Cloud, located in their Dublin data centre.
 If regulations change after Brexit and we need to move to a UK-based data centre, Microsoft has the capability to provide a continuous service.

 Q: How is my marina data kept separate from my competitors?